DataDog/documentation/content/en/agent/guide/python-3.md

 ### Unicode

-Python 2 treats unicode text and binary-encoded data in the same manner, and tries to automatically convert between bytes and strings as needed.
-This works as long as all characters are ASCII, but leads to unexpected behavior when non-ASCII characters are encountered.
+Python 2 treats Unicode text and binary-encoded data the same, and tries to automatically convert between bytes and strings.
+This works as long as all characters are ASCII, but leads to unexpected behavior when it encounters non-ASCII characters.

 | type | literal | Python 2 | Python 3 |
 | --- | --- | --- | --- |